 She can use equivalent ratios.

-This is proportional, so we are comparing two equivalent ratios.
+This is a proportional relationship, so we are comparing two equivalent ratios.
 The first is the hourly rate $15.25/hour and the second is the salary earned based on the number of hours worked(s/h).
 The division of the first ratio will equal the division of the second ratio.

 • Martine worked 12 hours this week, what is her salary?

-To solve the problem with the 2 strategies listed above, I replace the variable h by 12.
+To solve the problem with the two strategies listed above, replace the variable h by 12.

 Strategy A